UNIVERSITI TUNKU ABDUL RAHMAN

 Submit a vehicle application form and write in a formal letter to DSA to request for a new sticker.
 RM5.00 will be charged for reissuing a new sticker.

-8.What types of vehicle passes are available in UTAR?
+10.What types of vehicle passes are available at UTAR?

 The available vehicle passes are Student Vehicle parking sticker, Night Pass (valid after 6pm), and Final Year Project Pass (only applicable to final year students who are currently doing research papers on science/engineering course subject to the recommendation of Supervisor and the approval of the Faculty Dean).
 These passes may be requested from the following departments: